You likely have many questions about donated eggs and the process of conceiving with them.

 Do I get to choose what my donor looks like before I get my donated eggs?

 Yes, our database features donor profiles and childhood pictures for you to review as you make your selection.
 You’ll be able to review descriptions of their physical characteristics like height, weight, hair and eye color, and more.

 Will my egg donor know who I am?

 Our internal egg donor program is non-identified.
 Some women may have a known donor, such as a relative or a friend.

 Whether or not you disclose that conception of your child occurred as a result of donor eggs is your decision.
 However, we strongly encourage you to consult The Cabin to help you in this decision making process.

 Will I know who my egg donor is?

 Our egg donor program is non-identified.
 You will have access to important information about our egg donors to make your decision.
 However, you will not be given the name of your donor or potential donors.

 Does my egg donor have to come from the Midwest Fertility database?

-No it doesn’t.
-While we pride oursevles on providing a wide variety of donors, if our internal options do not meet your criteria, we are willing to partner with other donor agencies.
+No your donor does not.
+While we pride ourselves on providing a wide variety of donors, if our internal options do not meet your criteria, we are willing to partner with other donor agencies.